detailyang/welcome/archive/aleo/04_opcodes.md

 #### Description

 Divides `first` by `second`, wrapping around at the boundary of the type, and storing the outcome in `destination`.
+Halts on division by zero.

 #### Supported Types